 997: this code is used when someone provided two incompatible responses to a multi-code question.
 It is also used if an out-of-range response has been provided for the year of birth question.

-996: this code is used to suppress data at trust level when a question has fewer than 30 responses.
-These responses would also remain suppressed from the overall base at a national level.

 Entering and coding data prior to submission

 For the 2023 survey, contractors are required to submit raw (‘uncleaned’) data to the SCC.
 For clarification, raw data is created as follows: